Last updated on May 12th, 2022

 Please call today if you would like us to review your case to see if it is suitable for our No Win No Fee service.

-When you make a laser eye surgery compensation claim, there are many different aspects that must be considered.
-Therefore, working out how much you can claim can be quite tricky for those not familiar with personal injury claims.
+When you make a laser eye surgery compensation claim, there are many different aspects that must be considered when calculating how much compensation you could claim.
+Therefore, working out a settlement amount can be quite tricky for those not familiar with personal injury claims.
 We will provide some example compensation figures in the next section though.
 To clarify, the list below includes some of the things that could be claimed for:

 - Any physical injuries such as blurred vision, soreness and any associated pain.